Road Maintenance Procedures Guide Revised 12/20/2019

 - If a facility owner/operator has received a ticket and has not responded by the locate-by date, the requestor must contact the notification center for an excavator re-notification to be transmitted to the facility owner/operator.
 This excavator re-notification will only be transmitted to the facility owner/operators who failed to respond to the initial notice.
 After the excavator re-notification has been made, the road grading may proceed but must be done using reasonable care.

 - While performing maintenance activities, the operator must follow all laws regarding excavating within a tolerance zone.

 - County agencies must provide their list of unpaved roads to CARSE firstname.lastname@example.org using the approved excel spreadsheet.

 Recommended Facility Owner Response:

-- Utility providers will ensure facilities that are in conflict are properly marked with paint, “whiskers”, or permanent marker on the public right of way delineating the path of facility utility lines.
+- Facility owners/operators will ensure that facilities that are at risk of being struck or hit (in conflict) during the road maintenance process are marked with paint, “whiskers” or permanent markers on the public right-of-way and facility owners/operators shall delineate the path of their facility or utility line.

 Note: To generate a Road maintenance request a call must be placed to Colorado 811.